pantheon-systems/circleci-orb/README.md

               jobs:
               - pantheon/push
         orbs:
-          pantheon: pantheon-systems/pantheon@0.0.1
+          pantheon: pantheon-systems/pantheon@0.0.2
         ```
    * Commit and push the file to GitHub.
 CircleCI will build attempt to run the workflow but it will return an error message because the steps below have not yet been completed.
 Turning failing red builds into passing green builds is part of the joy of CI.
    * Until this Orb is released as a 1.0.0, you will need to set the "[Allow Uncertified Orbs](https://circleci.com/docs/2.0/orbs-faq/#using-3rd-party-orbs)" option.
+For GitHub users this can be done at `https://circleci.com/gh/organizations/YOUR_USERNAME_OR_ORGNAME/settings#security`
 3. Set up SSH keys and environment variables.
    * Pantheon requires SSH keys for performing git interactions.
 CircleCI needs a private key that matches a public key connected to your Pantheon account (or another account with access to the Pantheon site in question).
-      * Create a new ssh key with `ssh-keygen -m PEM -t rsa -b 4096 -f /tmp/new_key_for_ci -N ''`.
+      * Create a new SSH key on your local machine in a tmp directory with `ssh-keygen -m PEM -t rsa -b 4096 -f /tmp/new_key_for_ci -N ''`.
+        * `pbcopy` is a command installed by default on MacOS systems.
+If you use a different operating system you may need to copy and paste the SSH key values manually.
+See the [Pantheon SSH key documentation](https://pantheon.io/docs/ssh-keys/) for more information on SSH key generation.
       * Copy  the newly created public key (`cat /tmp/new_key_for_ci.pub | pbcopy`) and [add it to your Pantheon account](https://pantheon.io/docs/ssh-keys/).
       * Copy the private key (`cat /tmp/new_key_for_ci | pbcopy`) and add it to your CircleCI configuration by using the "SSH Permissions" settings.
-Set the hostname as "drush.in" and paste your private key into the text box.
+Set the hostname as `drush.in` and paste your private key into the text box.
    * Under Environment Variables in your CircleCI settings add a variable for `TERMINUS_SITE` set to the machine name of your Pantheon site.
+    * The machine name of your site is simply the site name in all lowercase with spaces replaced by dashes.
+For example, `My CircleCI Orb Test` would be `my-circleci-orb-test`.
    * [Create a Terminus machine token using the Pantheon Dashboard](https://pantheon.io/docs/machine-tokens/).
 Add it as another environment variable in CircleCI named `TERMINUS_TOKEN`.
-   * Retrigger a build in CircleCI either by pushing a whitespace (or otherwise inocuous) change.
-This build should pass.
+   * Retrigger a build in CircleCI either by pushing a whitespace (or otherwise inocuous) change to your code on GitHub.
+This time, the build should pass.
 4. (Optional) Under "Advanced Settings" in your CircleCI repository settings turn on "Only build pull requests."
 While not necessary, this setting prevents separate Pantheon Multidev environment from being created for each commit.
 With this setting on, all created Multidevs will be named by pull request number and subsequent pushes to an open pull request will reuse the same Multidev environment.

 ### Examples